Terms and Conditions

 BEFORE YOU START: BUYING AND SELLING CRYPTO ASSETS IS INHERENTLY RISKY

 CRYPTO ASSETS ARE NOT INSURED BY THE FEDERAL DEPOSIT INSURANCE CORPORATION (FDIC), THE SECURITIES INVESTOR PROTECTION CORPORATION (SIPC) OR ANY OTHER PUBLIC OR PRIVATE INSURER, INCLUDING AGAINST CYBER THEFT OR THEFT BY OTHER MEANS.
-CRYPTOCURRENCY ACTIVITY IS NOT A REGULATED ACTIVITY IN MANY STATES, INCLUDING CALIFORNIA.
+CRYPTOCURRENCY ACTIVITY IS NOT A REGULATED ACTIVITY IN MANY U.S. STATES AND TERRITORIES.
 THE VALUE OF CRYPTO ASSETS CAN BE EXTREMELY VOLATILE AND UNPREDICTABLE, WHICH CAN RESULT IN SIGNIFICANT LOSSES IN A SHORT TIME, INCLUDING POSSIBLY A LOSS OF TOTAL VALUE.
 THE PRICE AND LIQUIDITY OF CRYPTO ASSETS HAS BEEN SUBJECT TO LARGE FLUCTUATIONS IN THE PAST AND MAY BE SUBJECT TO LARGE FLUCTUATIONS IN THE FUTURE.
 BUYING AND SELLING CRYPTO ASSETS IS INHERENTLY RISKY, AND YOU SHOULD CONSIDER THE RISKS BEFORE DECIDING TO BUY OR SELL CRYPTO ASSETS, INCLUDING THOSE PROVIDED IN OUR RISK DISCLOSURES AND STATE DISCLOSURES SECTIONS BELOW.

 IF YOU HAVE QUESTIONS OR CONCERNS REGARDING YOUR CRYPTOCURRENCIES HUB, YOUR CRYPTO ASSETS, OUR SERVICE PROVIDER(S), OR RELATED TRANSACTIONS OR ACCOUNT ACTIVITY, PLEASE CONTACT VENMO CUSTOMER SERVICE OR CALL: (855) 812-4430.
 YOU CAN ALSO WRITE TO: PAYPAL, ATTN: VENMO CRYPTOCURRENCY SUPPORT, P.O.
 BOX 45950, OMAHA, NE 68145-0950.